jasonTheDev/plex-employees/README.md

 # Plex Employees

 This project includes a React front-end that uses the @tanstack/react-table module, and an Express back-end connected to a Postgres database.
-The postgres service is defined in the `docker-compose.yaml` file in the root of the project, so no need to install it locally.
+The Postgres service is defined in the **docker-compose.yaml** file in the root of the project, so no need to install or configure it manually.

 ## To Run